ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-updating-definitions/index.md

 When a new Column Definition is passed to the grid, the grid needs to work out if it's an update of a Column or a new Column.

-Most of the time the `field` attribute to match the Column.
+Most of the time the `field` attribute will match the Column.
 However `field` is both an optional and non-unique attribute, e.g. a `valueGetter` could be used instead of field, or two columns could share the same field.

 Given the `field` is not a unique identifier, the grid uses the following rules to match columns: